Tape Hunt hits Jackpot: 40 year old "Mr. Gavitt" recordings found in the USA!

 Mr. Williams had recently heard about our Tape Hunt project and told us that he still had the original cassette recordings from the LP - and probably also a few songs that did not make it onto the LP.
 Then, as he started to digitalise his almost 40 year old cassettes, he discovered that they contained mostly unreleased material, recorded in Cahuita between March 1981 and 1983.

-In a recent e-mail, Mr. Williams shed some light on the background of the recordings:
+In a recent e-mail, Mr. Williams shed some light on the background of these historic recordings:

 Mr. Williams generously contributed all the unreleased material to the Tape Hunt project.